EDMdesigner/EDMdesigner-API-Doc/README.md

   + //api.edmdesigner.com/json/groups/uploadFooters

 #### Parameters (you should post):
    * groupId {String} /REQUIRED/ The id of the group.
 Note that it has to be a valid MongoDB _id.
-It's best if you use the values that you got when you listed your groups with the [/json/groups/list](#list-groups) route.
+It's best if you use the values that you got when you list your groups with the [/json/groups/list](#list-groups) route.
-   * footers {Array} /REQUIRED/ The list of footers which the users of the specified group will be able to use. __Please note that if you upload a new list, the old list will be overwrited!__ If you want to know how a footer object should look like, pls read [this](#headers--footers) part of the documentation.
+   * footers {Array} /REQUIRED/ The list of footers which the users of the specified group will be able to use. __Please note that if you upload a new list, the old list will be overwrited!__ If you want to know how a footer object should look like, please read [this](#structure) part of the documentation.

 ####Answer:
 An object with two arrays: